 Group field theories (GFTs) are usually defined as tensor field theories over a group manifold.
 Introduced in the beginning of the 90's [1], they rapidly become pertinent candidates for quantum gravity [2, 3, 4].
-In a nutshell, GFTs provide a framework for addressing the problem of both the emergence spacetime topology and metric properties [4].
+In a nutshell, GFTs provide a framework for addressing the problem of the emergence of the topology and the metric properties of spacetime [4].

-Since the GFT inception, focusing only on the quantum field theoretical point of view, several studies have been led using the path integral approach [5].
-Interesting facts pertaining to the renormalization program have been highlighted such as power counting theorems [6]-[13], a new emergent locality principle [12, 14], Ward-Takahashi identities for unitary symmetries [15], to name but a few.
-Besides, a large 1/N topological/combinatorial expansion [16]-[18] for colored GFT models [19, 20] portends new and fertile contacts with models in statistical mechanics.
+Since the inception of GFT, several studies have been led using the path integral approach [5].
+Interesting facts pertaining to the renormalization program such as power counting theorems [6]-[13], an emergent locality principle [12, 14], Ward-Takahashi identities for unitary symmetries [15] have been highlighted.
+Furthermore, a large 1/N topological/combinatorial expansion [16][17] for colored GFT models [18, 19, 20] portends new and fertile contacts with models in statistical mechanics [21]-[25].

 Classical aspects of GFT have been also examined.
-For instance, equations of motion for topological models have been solved providing an explicit class of instantons used to perform a perturbation theory and the subsequent effective prediction in [21].
-Furthermore, using a group Fourier transform (for seminal works on this topic and more applications, [22] affords a recent and fair review), topological GFTs can be seen as noncommutative models with a set of diffeomorphism symmetries turning out to reduce to some deformed Poincaré group [23, 24].
-Interestingly, it can be mentioned that in these works, the group manifold initially associated with the background onto which the fields live, becomes finally a curved momentum space via this group Fourier transform [25].
-The direct space generated after inverse transform is flat whereas the algebra of fields is traded for a noncommutative algebra endowed with a \-product.
-Nevertheless, other interesting properties even at the classical level have been yet investigated.
-A recent paper [14] emphasizes to what extent the dynamics matters in the renormalization program for GFT.
-Including a full dynamics in the game, the background group symmetries having so far trivial Noether currents should henceforth possess relevant properties.
-The present contribution addresses, in a more traditional field theory spirit by placing back the group as a base manifold, the issue of the classical formalism for GFTs.
+For instance, the equations of motion for GFT models possessing a trivial kinetic term1 have been solved, thus providing an explicit class of instantons for these theories [26].
+These solutions were used to compute a class of effective actions.
+We can also emphasize that, using a group Fourier transform (for seminal works on this topic and more applications, [27] affords a recent review), GFTs can be seen as noncommutative field models with a set of diffeomorphisms which turns out to be related to a deformed Poincaré group [28, 29].
+Interestingly, one notices that the group manifold initially associated with the background space on which the fields are defined, becomes finally a curved momentum space via this group Fourier transform [30].
+The direct space generated after inverse transform is flat whereas the algebra of fields is traded for a noncommutative algebra endowed with a \star -product.
+Nevertheless, other interesting properties at the classical level have been yet investigated.
+Another contribution emphasizes to what extent the dynamics matters in the renormalization program for GFT [14].
+Implementing a dynamical part for GFTs will certainly affect the Noether analysis for symmetries for these models whereas Noether currents in the absence of dynamics are trivial, in general.
+Thus the present contribution addresses, in a more traditional field theory spirit and by reconsidering the group as a base manifold, the issue of the classical formalism for GFTs.

 We should emphasize that some anterior investigations have been carried out on field theories on a Lie group regarding both classical symmetries and also some of their quantum implications.
-For example, a $\phi^4$ quantum field theory on the affine group has been studied in [26].
-Furthermore, diffeomorphism and Weyl transformations in a curved $\phi^4$ theory and their implications have a long history (see for instance [27][28]).
+For example, a φ^4 quantum field theory on the affine group has been studied in [31].
+Furthermore, diffeomorphisms and Weyl transformations in a curved φ^4 theory and their implications have a long history (see for instance [32][33]).
 We will not use, in the present contribution, the same route but will focus either on the gauge invariance of fields or on the nonlocal feature of GFT.
+Indeed, these two features of GFTs, and among these the nonlocal character of GFTs which should be regarded as the most peculiar, will have drastic consequences on the regular properties of classical symmetries that one is accustomed in ordinary field theory.
+It can be anticipated that the core notion of local conservation of currents will be drastically affected as it is the case in other well known nonlocal field theories.
+This is indeed the case of the so called field theories on a noncommutative spacetime [34].
+For instance, in any Moyal type noncommutative field theories, the action possesses Poincare currents with an explicit breaking for the local conservation property [35]-[39].